 George Washington didn't just lead the fight in the Armerican Revolution.
 He bred hound dogs that he treated like members of the family.
 He gave some of them unusual names: Tarter, True Love, and Sweet Lips.
 Kids enjoy this unique perspective of our first president.

-43years old when he became commander-in-chief of the revolutionary Continental Army.
-Despite many mistakes and setbacks in the first year of the war, he inspired his bedraggled troops to cross the Delaware for a surprise attack against the British that turned the tide in favor of the revolution.
+43 years old when he became commander-in-chief of the revolutionary Continental Army.
+Despite many mistakes and setbacks in the first year of the war, he inspired his bedraggled troops to cross the Delaware.
+This surprise attack against the British that turned the tide in favor of the revolution.